Hey Kids (Start Here)

 “You sure about that?”
 Raleigh asks.

 “I am the sure-est,” Geiszler says.
 “My neurologist gets nervous about once every two weeks and scans my brain with one imaging modality or another.
-My entire head, vasculature and all, hates me, and will carry out a vicious vendetta against me for the rest of my life; but I’m not bleeding because there’s a tumor disrupting a blood vessel.
+My entire head, vasculature and all, hates me, and will carry out a vendetta against me for the rest of my life; but I’m not bleeding because there’s a tumor disrupting a blood vessel.
 That has been ruled out.
-Do I need to, like, wake Maks up and tell her I’m not acutely dying?”
+Do I need to, like, wake Maks up and tell her I’m not dying?”

-“Tomorrow is probably okay.
-But mention it, maybe,” Raleigh says.
+“Tomorrow’s okay.
+But mention it, maybe.”

 “You are mildly to moderately more thoughtful than you appear,” Geiszler says.
 “I approve.”